grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 Shakes steered the _Gnat_ further down the docking bay, and got it mated up to slip fifteen.
 After popping the _Gnat's_ hatch at that slip, he started the process of negotiating with the dock workers for finishing the job of getting the batteries charged up, and refueling the fuel ballast tanks.
 Pretty soon, the _Gnat_ was gorging on its own set of umbilicals running down through its sail hatch and into its belly.

-[//]: # (----- EDITED TO HERE -----)

 [//]: # (----- invisible character break)

 [//]: # (### Hemi and Percy have dinner)

-Refueling, recharging, and repairs were busily carried out over the next six hours or so.
-Captain Percy was uncomfortable with how many people were coming and going and crawling around in her boat.
+Refueling, recharging, and repairs were busily carried out over the next six hours.
+Captain Percy was uncomfortable with how many people were coming and going -- and crawling around in -- her boat.
 In the long expanses of time that she lived inside this steel tube, during most of it she knew exactly who was aboard her submarine.
-In dock like there was an unusual and discomforting open access to her boat.
+But in dock there was unusual and discomforting open access to her boat.
 Just another reason to be on the move, as far as she was concerned.

 All of the activity meant that Hemi was probably spending heavily to get things done quickly.
 Considering the condition they came in, in normal circumstances they would plan on staying on the dock for a week or two.
-Hell, with the damage to the hull the _Prospect_ should really go into dry dock for serious repairs -- but that required a monetary flushness that was far beyond a single well-paid job.
+Hell, with the damage to the hull the _Prospect_ should really go into dry dock for serious repairs -- but that required a monetary flushness that was far beyond a single well-paid job, even if they had no limitations on their time at all.

 Getting the boat ready to go out again so quickly was not just expensive, it also meant cutting some corners that Percy was not happy about.
 The repairs to the hull continued to be a foul mess of patches and half-competent welds.
 Through Chips' streaming curses from the bow Percy got the impression that Chips felt she had done a better job welding underwater while the boat was moving than this whole team of ruddy thick-fingered men were doing with the boat dry and steady.

-The only fuel Hemi could contract for on the dock on such short notice was a gritty and sludgy bunker.
+The only fuel oil Hemi could contract for on the dock on such short notice was a gritty and sludgy bunker.
 Chips was also not going to be happy about feeding that stuff to her engine when she found out about that.

 By dinner time most of the critical repair and refueling work was wrapping up.
-Most of the crew took off for the cafe on the exchange floor to find some grub.
+Most of the crew took off for the cafe on the exchange floor.
 Hemi and Percy stayed behind and ate in the _Prospect's_ galley, though they prepped dinner from somewhat fresher food items they had bought off the dock that included a cabbage head and a bit of gristly meat.

 "What's left for us to do Hemi?"